-Do you have a rotten floor joist under your lovely soaking bathtub?
+Do you have a rotten floor joist under your air bathtub?
 Then you need to fix it.
 Because of the nature of the use of our bathrooms, the floors' frequent contact with water is inevitable.

 How do you fix rotted floor joist?
 You could be fixing the entire floor joist under your bathtub or just a part of it.
 It depends on how far the damage or rotting has gone.

-How to Fix a Rotten Floor Joist under a Bathtub
+8 Steps to Fix a Rotten Floor Joist under a Bathtub:

 Your home's subfloor is an essential architectural component because it supports its first floor.
 The subfloor secures the floor joists and acts as a leveled foundation for the house's finished floors.